A Grandmother’s Love: The Long & Short

 Does each child get a sixth of my affection all the time, as if I were doling out slices of pizza?
 “Oh dear, what’s one-sixth of a 20-inch love pizza?
 Anybody got a calculator?”

-Or do they receive all they want but one at a time, as at a drinking fountain?
+Or do my grandchildren receive all they want but one at a time, as at a drinking fountain?
 “Whose turn is it for a drink of love today?”

 Perhaps it’s like serving punch: all of them get what they want, but mixed with everyone else’s in something akin to pond water?